 Under the RCP4.5 scenario (Fig. 6) surface runoff slowly rises over the 21st century, with RACMO simulating slightly greater runoff during the second half than for the first 50 years.
 Runoff increases by 14% over the century.
-Ocean temperature at 300 m depth in the grid cell closest to Jacobshavn increases by 52%, and, as may be expected, has less variability than runoff.
+Ocean temperature at 300 m depth in the grid cell closest to Jakobshavn increases by 52% and, as may be expected, has less variability than runoff.

-Under this forcing, Jakobshavn Isbræ continues its retreat (Fig. 7) for 18 years after 2013, producing a total grounding line retreat of ~18 km upstream.
-As calving produces a steepening surface profile, terminus velocities increase, to reach a 21st century peak of ~19 km a-1 in 2031 summer.
+Under this forcing, Jakobshavn Isbræ continues its retreat (Fig. 7) for 18 years after 2013, producing a total grounding line retreat of ~ 18 km upstream.
+As calving produces a steepening surface profile, terminus velocities increase, to reach a 21st century peak of ~ 19 km a-1 in 2031 summer.
 Eventually the front height (relative to sea level) becomes larger than the crevasse penetration depth in the calving parameterization.
-This leads to a stable period with little inter-annual retreat and which lasts until the end of this century.
-During this period, nearly all of the seasonal retreats are offset by the following winter re-advances.
+This leads to a stable period with little interannual retreat, which lasts until the end of this century.
+During this period, nearly all of the seasonal retreats are offset by the following winter readvances.
 Mass transport continually flattens and thins the ice geometry, leading to reduced flow speeds that eventually become half those of 2031, the 21st century peak.

-The surprisingly high run-off anomaly in 2088 (Fig. 6) does not affect the stable state indicating run-off fluctuation alone cannot break this retreat pattern immediately.
-Once the inter-annual retreats cease in 2031, the dynamic thinning rate is greatly reduced because calving front height stops increasing.
+The surprisingly high runoff anomaly in 2088 (Fig. 6) does not affect the stable state indicating runoff fluctuation alone cannot break this retreat pattern immediately.
+Once the interannual retreats cease in 2031, the dynamic thinning rate is greatly reduced because calving front height stops increasing.

-Table 1 Estimates of glacier mass loss and grounding line retreat from different sources.

-Source Climate Mass loss Mass loss by 2100 Grounding line Grounding line scenario 2004-2013 (10 (Gt) retreat 2004-2013 retreat by 2100 years) (Gt) (km) (km) This paper RCP4.5 234 2068 (2044-2723) 7.0 18.5 (17.5-23.0) Muresan et al. (2016) 220 Nick et al. (2013) A1B 1870 - 2281 14.0 - 26.0 Observations $225 \pm 15$ 7.0 century, we scale the $\alpha$ parameter by 1.2 giving 2680 Gt for the same forcing (Fig. 8a).
-Using the HadGEM2-ES forcing, which is the same model used to force RACMO with $\alpha$ and $\gamma$ set to their best estimates (Fig. 4) gives 2000 Gt.
+Table 1 shows estimates of glacier mass loss and retreat.
+Under RCP4.5, total cumulative mass change of Jakobshavn Isbræ is 2068 Gt by 2100, using the best set of α , β and γ with ocean temperature inputs from ensemble mean of seven Earth system models (Fig. 6).
+To estimate an upper bound for mass loss over this century, we scale the α parameter by 1.2, giving 2723 Gt for the same forcing (Fig. 8a).
+Using the HadGEM2-ES forcing, which is the same model used to force RACMO with α and γ set to their best estimates (Fig. 4) gives 2044 Gt.
 We suggest that this may be the lower reasonable bound of mass loss since the HadGEM-ES ocean temperatures rise notably slower than the ensemble mean (Fig. 6).
-Note that all 3 simulations of front position (Fig 7C, Fig. 8) show a relatively stable position around 18 km upstream from its 2013 location.
+Note that all three simulations of front position (Figs. 7c, 8) show a relatively stable position around 18 km upstream from its 2013 location.
 Examination of the change in velocities during the simulation (Fig. 9) suggests that the explanation for this stability is strong flow convergence near the future glacier front that largely offsets dynamic thinning.
-Notice that the South side of the fast-flow-area in 20th century was quite close to ice-free land, while in later half of this century convergent flow in the South is fed by a substantial area of ice stream.
+Notice that the south side of the fast flow area in 20th century was quite close to ice-free land, while in later half of this century convergent flow in the south is fed by a substantial area of ice stream.